 THE LOOP — Chicago drivers could soon see their ticket debts erased and their licenses restored.

-Starting this month, drivers in the city can get city stickers without incurring a late fee.
-And in November, the city will start clearing debt from drivers if they’ve been ticketed for not having a city sticker.
+Starting Friday, the city will start clearing debt from drivers if they’ve been ticketed for not having a city sticker.

 The reforms could help hundreds of thousands of Chicago drivers who have struggled under the burden of ticket debt.

 There’s still no word yet on how driver’s licenses will be returned to people who had them revoked (we’re on the case and will keep you updated), but the city has released information about how to clear city sticker debt.

 Here’s a handy how-to: